JShollaj/AWS-Machine-Learning/AWS Certified Machine Learning Specialty 2022 - Hands On!.md

   - Glue Crawlers to built the catalog on schedule or demand.
     - They need IAM role to access data stores.
     - Works with JSON, Parquet, CSV & S3, Redshift, RDS.
+    - Extracts partitions on how data is organized in S3.

+- **Glue ETL**